Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

 \Cref{thm:iff-representation} also states $\ker \subseteq \ker $ and \cref{lem:eq-ker-left-fact} yields the existence of a unique $S\in\R^{n\times d}$ with $\ker S \supseteq (\ran )^\perp$ such that

-However, since $\ran U \supseteq \ran V$ we have $\ran = \ran U$, this concludes the proof. \end{proof} \end{cor} We provide a similar factorization in \cref{prop:kernel2split} that is perhaps more useful when constructing new splittings since it does not require finding matrices $S$, $U$, and $P$ such that $SUP$ is a $p$-kernel.
+However, since $\ran U \supseteq \ran V$ we have $\ran = \ran U$, this concludes the proof. \end{proof} \end{cor} We provide a similar factorization in \cref{prop:kernel2split} that may be more useful when constructing new splittings since it avoids the search for matrices $S$, $U$, and $P$ such that $SUP$ is a $p$-kernel.
 However, unlike \cref{cor:factor-rep}, it is not guaranteed that all representations of frugal splitting operators have a factorization of the form in \cref{prop:kernel2split}.